graphme-app/website/src/pages/docs/user/inline-queries.md

 ## Command syntax

-To generate a graph from Slack, the command follows the template:
+To generate a graph from Slack, the command looks like:

 ```
 @dot graph me <start>[..<end>] +<integration> [+<option> [...]] <query>